turingschool/mod-0-project-fe/finalPrep/README.md

 - [ ] Complete the [DTR Guiding Questions](https://gist.github.com/ericweissman/c56f3a98cdce761808c21d498a52f5c6)
   - [ ] Add a link to your gist here:

-## All Done?
-How to Submit your Mod 1 Prework
+## Mod 0 Project Submission

-When you have completed *ALL* the activities described above, follow the steps below to submit your technical prework.
+When you have completed *ALL* the activities described above, follow the steps below to submit your technical prework. _Note that the images may not match the exact names of repos and directories you have._

 1. Go to *your* prework repository on GitHub
 1. Click on `New Pull Request` per the image below: